A Remarkable Survivor of Hong Kong's Past

 Preserving the last village on Hong Kong Island

 Pokfulam Village was included on the 2014 World Monuments Watch to raise awareness of its significance and scarcity in the modern metropolitan Hong Kong.
-In 2015, with support from American Express, and in partnership with the non-profit organization Pokfulam Village Cultural Landscape Conservation Limited, WMF launched a program to restore a historic house and to reuse it as a heritage interpretation center.
+In 2015, with support from American Express, and in partnership with the non-profit organization Pokfulam Village Cultural Landscape Conservation Limited (PFLV-CLCL), WMF launched a program to restore a historic house and to reuse it as a community center.
 The program will set up a conservation and sustainable management model for Pokfulam, allowing for the upgrading of building stock, and will best serve this intimate community and contribute to the preservation of the historic fabric of Hong Kong’s urban space.